-Grease trap maintenance contracts and recurring servicing support.
+Grease trap maintenance contracts and recurring service plans.

 Some sites want more than a one-off job.
-They want a maintenance arrangement that keeps the site easier to manage, reduces reactive disruption and creates a clearer servicing rhythm over time.
+They want a recurring servicing arrangement that keeps the kitchen easier to manage, reduces reactive disruption and creates a clearer support rhythm over time.

 Why this route matters